fcrozatier/svelte-target-blank/README.md

 # svelte-target-blank

-Did you forget to set `target="_blank"` somewhere on one of your external links?
+Did you forget to set `target="_blank"` on some of your external links?

-`svelte-target-blank` is a little Svelte preprocessor to help with that.
+The Svelte preprocessor `svelte-target-blank` will help you fix the situation:

-It will automatically fix all these external links for you and let you know which files+anchors were edited.
+It will automatically fix all these external links for you and let you know which files the anchors were edited.

 ## Get started